evanlucas/learnyoumongo/exercises/find/problem.md

 Here we will learn how to search for documents.

-In this exercise the database name is `learnyoumongo`.
-So, the url would be something like: `mongodb://localhost:27017/learnyoumongo`
+The url would be something like: `mongodb://localhost:27017/learnyoumongo`

 Use the `parrots` collection to find all documents where `age` is greater than the first argument passed to your script.